vsivsi/meteor-job-collection/README.md

 The design of jobCollection is heavily influenced by [Kue](https://github.com/LearnBoost/kue) and to a lesser extent by the [Maui Cluster Scheduler](https://en.wikipedia.org/wiki/Maui_Cluster_Scheduler).
 However, unlike Kue's use of Redis Pub/Sub and an HTTP API, `jobCollection` uses MongoDB, Meteor, and Meteor's DDP protocol to provide persistence, reactivity, and secure remote access.

-As the name implies, a `jobCollection` looks and acts like a Meteor Collection because under the hood it actually is one.
-However, other than `.find()` and `.findOne()`, all accesses to a `jobCollection` happen via the easy to use API on `Job` objects.
+As the name implies, a `JobCollection` looks and acts like a Meteor Collection because under the hood it actually is one.
+However, other than `.find()` and `.findOne()`, all accesses to a `JobCollection` happen via the easy to use API on `Job` objects.
 Most `Job` API calls are transformed internally to Meteor [Method](http://docs.meteor.com/#methods_header) calls.
 This is cool because the underlying `Job` class is implemented as pure Javascript that can run in both the Meteor server and client environments, and most significantly as pure node.js code running independently from Meteor (as shown in the example code above).

 ## Installation